-In this video, reviewer Justin Horenstein demonstrates the Ultrasound CP-100 Acoustic Amplifier.
+In this video, reviewer Justin Horenstein demonstrates the Ultrasound CP-100 acoustic guitar amp.

 This is an amp specifically built for acoustic instruments such as guitar, mandolin, fiddle and even vocals.
 It has a single 8’’ speaker and 100 watts of power.
 It’s made to be transparent, so it won’t add color to the tone of your acoustic instrument.